UKHomeOffice/engineering-guidance-and-standards/docs/patterns/make-small-changes.md

 - Each change should be the smallest possible change, that keeps your default branch in a deployable state
 - Every time a change is made, this should be automatically tested, delivered to an artefact repository, and deployed all the way to production, using CI/CD
-- As soon as you have something that can be be deployed, deploy it through all your environments
 - Use feature flags when you need to make changes without making them immediately available to users
-- Make use of the Agile Change Management process when integrating with Live Services / ServiceNow
+- Make use of agile change management processes when integrating with live service teams
 ---